Samuel29590/MolTimeTravel/README.md

 ### How is the data recorded with the *TimeTravel* component ?

-Data of the simulation are recorded following the [Momento Pattern](https://en.wikipedia.org/wiki/Memento_pattern), this application as been adapted to fit with components.
+Data of the simulation are recorded following the [Momento Pattern](https://en.wikipedia.org/wiki/Memento_pattern), this pattern as been adapted to fit with components.

 Memento is a way of backing up components by backing up only the information that is needed to be able to restore it later.
 With this method we do not save the components but only their data.